Nitecore TUP pocket light review (1,000 lumens)

 Batteries and charging:

-The Nitecore TUP has a built-in rechargeable lithium battery that has a capacity of 1200mAh.
-It can be charged using a standard Micro USB charge cable.
-The package doesn’t include a charging cable, so if you have no charging cable yet, make sure you’ll get one before the battery runs out of juice.
+The Nitecore TUP is a rechargeable flashlight with a built-in rechargeable lithium battery of 1200mAh.
+You can charge it using any standard Micro USB charge cable.
+The Nitecore TUP doesn’t include a charging cable, so if you have no charging cable yet, make sure you’ll get one before the battery runs out of juice.

 Another important thing to note is that the USB port cover is very hard to remove without proper nails.
 So if you have short nails, you probably need a little tool to pry off the rubber cover!